-These are the three must-sees of the city for those interested in Ancient Rome (the Colosseum is the most visited monument in Rome together with the Vatican Museums).
-Admission to all three is combined in a single ticket, usually bought at the Colosseum, and if you want to know more about how to visit them independently, without the need to have the tourist card, you can read these other articles on Colosseum Tours and Colosseum Tickets.
+These are the three main must-see sites for those interested in Ancient Rome (the Colosseum is the most visited monument in Rome together with the Vatican Museums).
+Admission to all three is joint and if you want to know more about how to visit them independently, without the need to have the card, you can read these other articles on Rome Colosseum Tours and Rome Colosseum Tickets and Tours.

-Inside, there are essential works such as the Capitoline She-wolf, the equestrian statue of Marcus Aurelius, Bernini's Medusa, the Colossus of Constantine, and the Dying Gaul.
-In addition to the works contained inside, the majesty of the rooms in itself is completely worth the visit.
+Inside the Capitoline She-wolf, the equestrian statue of Marcus Aurelius, Bernini's Medusa, the Colossus of Constantine or the Wounded Galata.
+In addition to the works contained inside, the majesty of the rooms in itself is worth the visit.

 Castel Sant Angelo

-They call it "The Guardian of Rome" because it was the fortress that the Romans used to repel the constant sieges of the city.
-Although it was originally conceived as the mausoleum of Emperor Hadrian, it has also served (in addition to being a fortress) as a papal palace and a prison.
+They call it "The Guardian of Rome" since it was the fortress that the Romans used to face the constant sieges of the city.
+Although it was originally conceived as the mausoleum of Emperor Hadrian, it has also served (in addition to being a fortress) as a Papal palace and a prison.

-The diversity of its rooms, the views of the city that can be enjoyed from the upper terrace, the museum that houses inside, the corridors of the mausoleum, and the maze of rooms that compose it make Castel Sant Angelo a must-visit for all those who want to discover Rome beyond the Colosseum and the Vatican.
-It is one of the points of interest in which the reduced rate is the most rewarding, as it can mean a discount of more than 70% over the usual price.
+The diversity of its rooms, the views of the city that can be enjoyed from the upper terrace, the museum that houses inside, the corridors of the mausoleum and the maze of rooms that compose it make it a must-see for all those who want to discover Rome beyond the Colosseum and the Vatican.
+It is one of the points of interest in which the reduced rate is the most rewarding, as it can mean a difference of more than 70% discount compared to the usual price.

-One of the most hidden treasures of Rome and probably one of the most enjoyable during your visit due to the low number of visitors compared to other tourist sites.
-The Borghese Gallery is one of the essential galleries of Rome and includes in its interior sculptures of exquisite beauty.
+One of the most hidden treasures of Rome and probably one of the most enjoyable during your visit because of the low number of visitors compared to other tourist sites.
+The Borghese Gallery is one of the essential art galleries of Rome and includes inside sculptures of exquisite beauty.

-Another added value of this enclave is that it is located in a stunningly beautiful green area of Rome: the Villa Borghese Gardens.
-I recommend that you also use the reduced rate here because, depending on the time of year, you can go from paying 15 Euros to only 4.
-If you are thinking of visiting the Borghese Gallery, I recommend you to check out this article I wrote about it: Borghese Gardens and Gallery Tours & Tickets.
+Another added value of this enclave is that it is located in the lung of Rome: the Villa Borghese gardens.
+I recommend that you also use the reduced rate here because, depending on the time of year, you can go from paying 15 euros to just 4.
+If you are thinking of visiting the Borghese Gallery, I recommend this article I wrote about it: Borghese Gardens and Gallery Tours & Tickets.

 Other museums or places of interest

-On the official website of the Roma Pass, you can check the rest of the points of interest that you can visit with this card, but here's a little spoiler of some of the other museums and monuments included:
+On the official website of the Roma Pass you can check the other points of interest that you can visit with this card, but I anticipate that other museums and monuments included are: